R Excel Tutorial: How to Read and Write xlsx files in R

 Reading Many Excel Files in R

-In this section of the R read excel tutorial, we will learn how to load many files into an R dataframe.
+In this section of the R read Excel tutorial, we will learn how to load many files into an R dataframe.

 read multiple excel files in R